Latest Employment Law Articles

 Losing your job while on long-term sickness leave

 Employees can be dismissed while on long term sickness.
-Employers may only consider this as a last alternative after considering:
+Employers should however only consider this as a last alternative after considering:

 - part-time or flexible hours